 Essentials

-It doesn’t force you into any kind of workflow or shaped box — you can host any app on Blaxel as long as it exposes an HTTP API.
+Agents Hosting is a serverless computing service that allows you to host any application without having to manage infrastructure.
+It gives you full observability and tracing out of the box.
+It doesnβt force you into any kind of workflow or shaped box β you can host any app on Blaxel as long as it exposes an HTTP API.
 This makes Blaxel completely agnostic of the framework used to develop your workflow or agent.
+Blaxel optimizes the experience specifically for agentic AI use cases, delivering a fully serverless experience even for the longer-running tasks typical of AI agents.
+For example, telemetry focuses on crucial agent metrics like end-to-end latency and time-to-first-token.Main features

-Some features of running workloads on Agents Hosting:
+Some features of running workloads on Agents Hosting:- a default invocation endpoint for synchronous requests

 - an asynchronous invocation endpoint, for agent workloads lasting from dozens of seconds to 10 minutes

-- full logging, telemetry and tracing — out-of-the-box
+- full logging, telemetry and tracing β out-of-the-box

-- revisions manage your agents’ lifecycle across iterations.
+- revisions manage your agentsβ lifecycle across iterations.
 You can ship as a new revision and rollback instantly

 - an SDK to connect to other Blaxel resources (like models and tools) with adapters to most popular agent frameworks